 - Sign a form to indicate if they have or have not had the Hepatitis B vaccination series.
 Many clinics require this vaccination.
 A waiver form will be provided.

-- Perform volunteer or observation hours (10-20 hours) in a health care facility during the first semester of classes.
+- Perform volunteer or observation hours (10-20 hours) in a health care facility during the second semester of classes.
 It is preferred that students begin this requirement during the summer prior to the start of classes at Penn State DuBois.

 The mission of the Physical Therapist Assistant (PTA) Program at Penn State DuBois is to graduate well-educated, competent, caring, quality oriented physical therapist assistants who will provide physical therapy services to patients/clients across the life span who are experiencing pain or have a disability, under the direct supervision of a licensed physical therapist.
 This program mission is consistent with the university-wide, the University College and the campus mission.
 In order to meet this mission, the PTA program faculty will:

-1. Provide a high-quality physical therapist assistant education program that produces a culturally sensitive, competent and safe clinician.
+- Provide a high-quality physical therapist assistant education program that produces a culturally sensitive, competent and safe clinician.

-3. Provide a positive example to their students by service and leadership to the physical therapy profession and community.
+- Provide a positive example to their students by service and leadership to the physical therapy profession and community.

 The PTA curriculum is designed to train individuals to become Physical Therapist Assistants while providing them with a broad based general education.
-This dual approach provides skilled technical health care workers that provide a vital function in today's society and prepares the PTA graduate for the life-long learning experiences necessary to keep them abreast of the changing field of physical therapy.
+This dual approach prepares skilled technical health care workers that provide a vital function in today's society and prepares the PTA graduate for the life-long learning experiences necessary to keep them abreast of the changing field of physical therapy.

 The PTA curriculum demands both the manual skills necessary to perform the duties of the PTA as well as the intellectual and thinking skills necessary for many of life's decisions.
 Training in clinically relevant knowledge, communication skills, cultural diversity, and the ability to function as a team member to complete a project are general goals of this program.